 A limited number of sample exit programs are provided based on those used for testing.
-These samples show basic operations such as field preparation and validation along with more involved processes such as executing ZMF XML requests, making DB2 requests, file allocation and reading, and use of the CMNVPOOL facility.
+These samples show basic operations such as field preparation and validation along with more involved processes such as executing ZMF XML requests, making Db2 requests, file allocation and reading, and use of the CMNVPOOL facility.

-The samples are available in the CMNZMF SAMPLES distribution library with names HXC (COBOL) and HXP (PL/1).
-Note that all LE exits must be reentrant.
+The samples are available in the CMNZMF SAMPLES distribution library with names HXC (COBOL) and HXP (PL/I).